AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 This component was designed with a central payment and finances hub in mind, similar to that of a mobile banking application.
 A quick-view text box widget will display a useful summary of user finances.
 The user would have access to all other Student Finances components from this central view.
 For that, we included four buttons at the bottom for navigation.

 ### Requirement from Phase 1
-Based on a requirement, “a user will be able to manage their payments to the University”, <a href = "../content/phase1/2019-02-14-introduction.html" target = "_blank">Phase 1: Introduction - Paragraph 1 last sentence</a>, the requirement implies that a student will have control over financial accounts that are linked to UVic, including tuition, and Onecard (or similar service in the case where the app isn’t at UVic).
+Based on a requirement, “*a user will be able to manage their payments to the University*”, <a href = "../content/phase1/2019-02-14-introduction.html" target = "_blank">Phase 1: Introduction - Paragraph 1 last sentence</a>, the requirement implies that a student will have control over financial accounts that are linked to UVic, including tuition, and Onecard (or similar service in the case where the app isn’t at UVic).
 Here we show how the requirement for a payment and account utility is met by this component, and its child components "Tution and Account Balance", "ONECard Account", "Link Bank Account", and "Make Payment".

 ### Low Fidelity Prototype
 <center><img src = "./images/StudentSpending.png" width = "35%" height = "35%"/></center>